tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # RRC Extension

-This specification uses the tls_flags extension defined in {{!I-D.-ietf-tls-tlsflags}}
+This specification uses the tls_flags extension defined in {{!I-D.ietf-tls-tlsflags}}
 to allow a client and a server to negotiate support for this extension.

 The RRC flag is assigned the value (TBD1) and is used in the ClientHello (CH) and